 Managing Emotions….Not Flooding

 April is Deepening Our Emotional Intelligence month in these posts.
 The April newsletter highlighted research discoveries relevant to managing even the most upsetting of emotions – anger, fear, shame, grief – so that your emotions can guide your responses to challenging life events or difficult people.
 You don’t have to be flooded or shut down by what you’re feeling in the moment.
-You can mange huge waves of feelings and still act resiliently.
+You can manage huge waves of feelings and still act resiliently.

 Last week’s post, Becoming Fluent with Emotions, offered a tool for skillfully experiencing and expressing emotions, the beginning of our emotional literacy.
 This week you learn a tool to manage your feelings the very instant they are grabbing your attention.

 1. The instant you recognize a disturbance in the force field that is the signal of emotional distress or upset, place your hand on your heart and say the first mindful self-compassion phrase to yourself: “May I be kind to myself in this moment.”
 This quick action interrupts the automaticity of patterns your brain has already learned in response to “uh, oh!” and activates the release of oxytocin, the hormone of safety and trust.